-Coming back to Generative AI, we want to pay attention to GANs, or Generative Adversarial Networks, that are now capable of creating images indistinguishable from human-produced ones.
+Coming back to Generative AI, we want to pay attention to GAN technology, or Generative Adversarial Networks, that are now capable of creating images indistinguishable from human-produced ones.
 That could be images of non-existent people, animals, objects, as well as other types of media, such as audio and text.
 Now is the best moment to implement GANs gaining from their abilities because they can model real data distributions and learn helpful representations for improving the AI pipelines, securing data, finding anomalies, and adapting to specific real-world cases.

 The logotypes in the picture below were created with the help of GANs, you can find more information in the research.

 Trend 4.
 AI-driven QA and inspection

 The most remarkable branch of Computer Vision is AI inspection.
 In recent years, this direction has been prospering because of the increasing accuracy and performance.
 Companies started to invest both computational and financial resources to develop сomputer vision systems at a faster rate.
 The intensive development of AI inspection is also connected with a rapid progress in the domain of object detection in video frames.

 Automated inspection in manufacturing implies the analysis of products in terms of their compliance with quality standards.
 The methodology is also applied to equipment monitoring.